Best Monitors Under $200 (2026)

 If user needs a 27-inch screen for office/productivity

-→ Dell S2725HSM (~$140) for the best ergonomic stand and eye comfort features.
-MSI G2712F (~$150) if casual gaming matters too (180Hz vs 144Hz).
+→ Dell S2725HSM (~$175) for the best ergonomic stand and eye comfort features.
+MSI G2712F (~$150 when in stock) if casual gaming matters too (180Hz vs 144Hz), but check availability first.
 Both are 1080p at 27 inches, which is adequate for office work but noticeably less sharp than 1440p. [src4, src7]

 If user prioritizes competitive FPS performance

-→ ASUS TUF Gaming VG249Q3A (~$158) for ELMB motion blur reduction, or Acer Nitro KG251Q X3biip (~$150) for highest refresh rate (200Hz) at lowest price.
+→ Acer Nitro KG251Q X3biip (~$100) for highest refresh rate (200Hz) at the lowest price, or ASUS TUF Gaming VG249Q3A (~$148) for ELMB motion blur reduction.
 Both are 24-25 inch 1080p, the preferred size for competitive play. [src3, src4]

 Default recommendation

-→ ViewSonic VX2728J-2K (~$190).
-Best all-round value: 27-inch 1440p IPS, 180Hz, 0.5ms MPRT, FreeSync Premium, G-SYNC Compatible, fully adjustable stand.
+→ ViewSonic VX2728J-2K (~$170).
+Best all-round value: 27-inch 1440p IPS, 180Hz, 0.5ms MPRT, FreeSync Premium, G-SYNC Compatible, fully adjustable stand -- and now the cheapest 1440p option in the bracket.
 The 1440p resolution makes it equally strong for gaming and productivity. [src1, src2]

 Key Market Trends (2026)